 Permanent Residence Permit

-There are many reasons why some people want to get a permanent residence permit.
-Being able to stay here even though you experience periods without a job, is one of them.
+With a permanent residence permit you can stay here even though you experience periods without a job.

-After five years of residency in Norway (having a residence permit or being registred), it is possible for EEA nationals and their non-EEA national’s family to apply for permanent right of residence.
+After five years of residency in Norway, it is possible for EEA nationals and their non-EEA national’s family to apply for permanent right of residence.

-After three years of residency in Norway, it is possible to apply for permanent residency permit.
+After minimum three years of residency in Norway, it is possible to apply for permanent residency permit.
 However, you will also have to fulfil certain requirements: